FourierFlows/GeophysicalFlows.jl/paper/paper.md

 `GeophysicalFlows.jl` provides a collection of modules for solving sets of partial differential equations often used as conceptual models.
 These modules are continuously tested (unit tests and tests for the physics involved) and are well-documented. `GeophysicalFlows.jl` utilizes Julia's functionality and abstraction to enable all modules to run on CPUs or GPUs, and to provide a high level of customizability within modules.
 The abstractions allow simulations to be tailored for specific research questions, via the choice of parameters, domain properties, and schemes for damping, forcing, time-stepping etc. Simulations can easily be carried out on different computing architectures.
 Selection of the architecture on which equations are solved is done by providing the argument `CPU()` or `GPU()` during the construction of a particular problem.

-Documented examples for each geophysical system (module) appear in the package's documentation, providing a stepping stone for new users and for the development of new or customized modules.
+Documented examples for each geophysical system (module) appear in the package's documentation, providing a starting point for new users and for the development of new or customized modules.
 Current modules include two-dimensional flow and a variety of quasi-geostrophic (QG) dynamical systems, which provide analogues to the large-scale dynamics of atmospheres and oceans.
 The QG systems currently in `GeophysicalFlows.jl` extend two-dimensional dynamics to include the leading